Debt Collector Harassment in Washington, D.C.

 By hiring an experienced Washington, D.C. debt collector attorney, you have a better chance of winning the lawsuit and getting financial compensation for abuses such as phone harassment.

 According to the D.C.
 Bar Pro Bono Center, you could sue a debt collector for violations in either D.C. or federal court.
 However, you must do so within one year from the date the law was violated.
 Under federal law, you can recover $1,000 plus any damages, as well as court costs and attorney’s fees.
 In addition, a group of people suing one debt collector can recover up to $500,000.
-Alternatively, under D.C. code, you could recover $1,500 per violation, as well as punitive damages.
+Alternatively, under the D.C. code, you could recover $1,500 per violation, as well as punitive damages.
 However, D.C. law does not currently apply to medical or credit card debt collections.

 Work With an Experienced Washington, D.C.
 Debt Collector Harassment Lawyer